-- Beta release is not suitable for AWS tiered instance licensing instances, please take this into account when testing.
+- This beta release is not suitable for AWS tiered instance licensing instances.
+The stable release will be.

 - The biggest feature update is support for clustering mode.
-This will be further explained in our documentation (coming soon).
+This is further explained in our documentation.

 - The admin web UI has been updated further, this is an ongoing process to improve its functionality and looks.

-Instructions on setting up a cluster on the new beta build:
+Instructions on enabling and setting up a cluster: